Table of Contents

 Roots of Problems.
-If the present generation, is made to go back to the time of their parent’s youth, they’d be surprised to see the type of restrictions that they had to face with respect to their parents, particularly their mothers.
+If the present generation is made to go back to the time of their parent’s youth, they’d be surprised to see the type of restrictions that they had to face by their own parents, particularly their mothers.

-Now, the seed sown during their younger days, which has now transformed into a thick-barked tree, cannot be uprooted as they grow old.
+Now, the seed sown during their younger days, which has now transformed into a thick-skined as they grow old, which cannot be uprooted.

 Parents fail to acknowledge the impact of globalization and digital social media that doesn’t differentiate between race, caste, religion, etc.

-In fact, in the case of their own daughter and sons, such mental insecurities take worse forms.
+In fact, in their daughter and sons, such mental insecurities take worse forms.

 Bollywood – A Reflection of the Society.
 Have you ever wondered why a Bollywood movie like “Dilwale Dulhaniya Le Jayenge” became the blockbuster of all times?

 Perhaps because every single soul who watched the film could relate his/ her life with the narrative and identify with the characters of Raj and Simran, played by Shahrukh Khan or Kajol, respectively!

 This is how the entertainment industry cashes in on your emotions and makes a fortune out of it.

 Before continuing our discussion, let’s answer some uncomfortable but relevant questions: –

 1. Which religious book or national constitution dictates parents’ requirement to force their choice or decision regarding their child’s spouse?
 None!